aprilggg/Lightning_Analysis_NWRA/data_pipeline/README.md

 - numpy

 The code in this directory requires a Google account with about 9GB of free space, as well as a Google Cloud project to use the [Google Drive API](https://developers.google.com/drive/api/guides/about-sdk).
 Detailed instructions on setup and references can be found in the `data_upload.ipynb` notebook.
+We use Google Drive as a way to host our data files online to facilitate collaboration amongst our group members.

+This pipeline assumes that the raw data is contained in a folder structure like the one below, where each TC's data is contained in a separate file:
+.
+├── year
+|   └── basin
+|       └── storm number
+|           └── trackfile
+|           └── WWLLN data
+|           └── shear file

+example:
+.
+├── 10
+|   └── ATL
+|       └── 1
+|           └── ATL_10_1_Trackfile.txt
+|           └── ATL_10_1_WWLLN_Locations.txt
+|           └── ATL_10_1_Intensity_Shear.mat

+We also assume that each file contains the storm code formatted as basin_year_stormnumber.
+We look for specific file name patterns when extracting and combining data files.

 ### Output Files - add schema?
 These files are created and outputted to the `data/` directory for use in subsequent analysis.